dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

 I am currently working on the theory and implementation of passing the actual messages between nodes, hence this post is about the broadcast/multicast topics.
 So this is pretty much the beginning of an experimental gossip protocol.

+### Episodes

+- [First episode](/Scalesmall-Experiment-Begins/) started with lots of ideas
+- [The second episode](/Scalesmall-W1-Combininig-Events/) continued with more ideas and the now obsolete protocol
+- [The third episode](/Scalesmall-W2-First-Redesign/) is about getting rid of bad ideas and diving into CRDTs
+- [The fourth episode](/Scalesmall-W3-Elixir-Macro-Guards/) is detour at the lands of function guard macros
+- [The fifth episode](/Scalesmall-W4-Message-Contents-Finalized/) finalized the message contents
+- [The sixth episode](//Scalesmall-W5-UDP-Multicast-Mixed-With-TCP/) is a tour on the UDP multicast and TCP land